Curriculum and Instruction

 EEC 512.
 Math in EC and Elementary Educ.
 3 Hours.

 Material and methods of teaching mathematics.
 Emphasizes scope, sequence, and content of the mathematics program.
 Computation skills and problem solving are stressed.
-Includes field experiences.
-Admission to 5th-Year Program.
+Extensive field experience required.
+Admission to TEP required.

 EEC 513.
 Science in EC and Elem Edu.
 3 Hours.

 Scope, sequence, materials, and methods.
 Emphasis on teaching and the development of content and process skills.
-Field experiences completed in conjunction with practicum.
-Admission to 5th-Year Program.
+Extensive field experience required.
+Admission to TEP required.

 EEC 514.
 Soc Studies in EC and Elem Edu.
 3 Hours.

 Scope, sequence, and content of elementary school social studies curriculum.
 Teaching strategies, program articulation, and instructional planning.
-Field experiences completed in conjunction with practicum.
-Admission to 5th-Year Program.
+Extensive field experience required.
+Admission to TEP required.

 Prerequisites: EEC 612 [Min Grade: C]

 Theoretical approaches that focus on child centered curriculum, classroom management, discipline strategies and cultural, linguistic, and developmentally appropriate instruction.
-Field experience required.
+Extensive field experience required.
+Admission to TEP required.

 EEC 521.
 Methods of Teaching Foundations of Reading Development.
 3 Hours.